hydrusnetwork/hydrus/docs/server.md

 ## set up the client { id="setting_up_the_client" }

-In the _services->manage services_ dialog, add a new 'hydrus server administration service' and set up the basic options as appropriate.
+In the `services->edit` dialog, add a new 'hydrus server administration service' and set up the basic options as appropriate.
 If you are running the server on the same computer as the client, its hostname is 'localhost'.

 In order to set up the first admin account and an access key, use 'init' as a registration token.
 This special registration token will only work to initialise this first super-account.